imzqqq/chat/website/spec/README.md

-# Chat Server API Specification
+# Matrix Specification

+This repository contains the Matrix Specification, rendered at [spec.matrix.org](http://spec.matrix.org/).

+Developers looking to use Matrix should join [#matrix-dev:matrix.org](https://matrix.to/#/#matrix-dev:matrix.org) on Matrix for help.

+Spec authors and proposal writers are welcome to join [#matrix-spec:matrix.org](https://matrix.to/#/#matrix-spec:matrix.org).
+We welcome contributions!
+See [CONTRIBUTING.rst](./CONTRIBUTING.rst) for details.

 ## Structure

-The chat server specification is compiled with [Hugo](https://gohugo.io/) (a static site generator) with the following structure:
+The Matrix spec is compiled with [Hugo](https://gohugo.io/) (a static site generator) with the following structure:

 * `/assets`: assets that need postprocessing using [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/).
   For example, Sass files would go here.